SorenSaket/Saket.Serialization/README.md

 		}
 	}
 ```
-Then you can easily conver your struct to binary:
+Then you can easily convert your struct to binary:

 ```csharp